pyodide/pyodide/docs/api_reference.md

 *Returns*

-A `io.StringIO` object with the URL contents
+A `io.StringIO` object with the URL contents./

 ### pyodide.eval_code(code, ns)

-Runs a string of code, the last part of which may be an expression.
+Runs a string of code.
+The last part of the string may be an expression, in which case, its value is returned.

+This function may be overridden to change how `pyodide.runPython` interprets code, for example to perform some preprocessing on the Python code first.

 *Parameters*